Five killed as gunman opens fire at Illinois warehouse

-CHICAGO (Reuters) - A gunman opened fire in a warehouse in Aurora, Illinois, on Friday, killing five people and wounding five police officers before he was slain, law enforcement officials said.
+CHICAGO (Reuters) - A gunman opened fire at a manufacturing warehouse in Aurora, Illinois, on Friday, killing five people and wounding five police officers before he was slain, law enforcement officials said.

-Aurora Police Chief Kristen Ziman said the shooter, identified as 45-year-old Gary Martin, was an employee at the sprawling industrial complex in Aurora, a Far West Chicago suburb, but did not say what may have motivated the attack.
+Aurora Police Chief Kristen Ziman said the shooter, identified as 45-year-old Gary Martin, worked at the sprawling industrial complex in Aurora, 40 miles (65 km) west of Chicago, but did not say what may have motivated the attack.

-The Chicago Sun-Times newspaper reported that a woman who identified herself to police as Martin’s mother told authorities her son had been laid off two weeks ago and was “stressed out” before Friday’s shooting

-“Today is a sad day in the city of Aurora,” Mayor Richard Irvin told reporters.
-Aurora is about 40 miles (65 km) west of Chicago.
+Local ABC7, citing law enforcement sources, reported that Martin was fired from his job of 15 years on Friday.
+The station said Martin pulled out a gun during the meeting and started shooting, then opened fire elsewhere in the plant.

+ABC7 reported that Martin was convicted in 1995 for aggravated assault in Mississippi.

-Ziman said police received multiple emergency calls from the manufacturing warehouse at 1:24 p.m. reporting an active shooter.
-The first officers arrived on the scene four minutes later and two of them were struck by gunfire, she said.
+Ziman said police received multiple emergency calls at 1:24 p.m. reporting an active shooter at the manufacturing plant.
+The first officers arrived on the scene four minutes later and two of them were immediately struck by gunfire, she said.

+“May God bless the brave law enforcement officers who continued to run toward danger,” Illinois Governor J.B.
+Pritzker told a news conference.

 All told, five officers were shot and wounded, Ziman said, before the gunman was killed by police returning fire.
 A sixth officer suffered a knee injury.

-Inside the building, five civilians were found deceased.
-None of them were identified.
+Inside the building, five civilians were found dead.
+None of them were identified by police.

+Ziman did not provide any information about wounded civilians, though earlier reports said at least several had been taken to area hospitals.

-The wounded police officers were in stable condition at a local hospital, Clayton Muhammad, spokesman for the City of Aurora, told the local ABC affiliate.
+The wounded officers were listed in stable condition at a local hospital, Clayton Muhammad, spokesman for the City of Aurora, told the local ABC affiliate.

 Witness John Probst told CNN that he saw the gunman, a co-worker, running down an aisle of the manufacturing facility with a pistol equipped with a laser sight.
 Probst told the network that he saw people bleeding.